inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

     }
 }
 ```
-The jQuery code suggested for the video also adds the `vertical-center` class the the iframe, therefore causing the vertical alignment.
+The jQuery code suggested for the video also adds the `vertical-center` class to the iframe, therefore causing the vertical alignment.
 The class `vertical-center` should also be given to the image to make sure that no matter the size it will always be aligned to the text besides it.
 ###Default Values for Fields
 It's important to give a default value to each and every field in your template.
 The default value is the value that the field has if the user doesn't change it.
 The reason for this is that thanks to the default values a user will be able to quickly test different layouts of the template and see how it looks like without having each time to fill up all the blanks.
 This is a huge time saver.
 Here at InboundNow we start from a finished static html file that could be taken  'as is' and used as a landing page.
 Then we use the colors as default colors for text, backgrounds and buttons.
 For titles and text areas we use a [lorem ipsum generator](http://lipsum.com/).
 For testimonials you can make up names or use character names from books or movies that you love (can you guess what we've used in our templates?)
 Images are more complicated because unfortunately the image field does not allow a default value.
 To overcome this problem we suggest to add an `img` folder under the `assets` folder that you already created for the Fontawesome field.
 Here, add all the images that you will use as defaults in the various sections of the template.
 A great source of free to use high quality images for us is the website [unsplash.com](https://unsplash.com/).
 If you use other sources, check the license before using the image.
-Once you have all your default images saved, this code will allow you to use the default image in case the use hasn't added one
+Once you have all your default images saved, this code will allow you to use the default image in case the user hasn't added one
 ```php
 if ( ! $my_image ) {
     echo '<img width="300" alt="" src="' . $urlpath . 'assets/img/default-image.jpg">';